From Sting to Trulli - the celebrity winemakers

 Andrea Bocelli

 The Bocelli family has been producing classic Italian wines on their small estate in Tuscany for almost three centuries.
-Long before Andrea Bocelli became the world’s most successful classical music artist of all time, the Bocellis were known as winemakers.
+Long before Andrea Bocelli became the world's most successful classical music artist of all time, the Bocellis were known as winegrowers.
 Cinzia and Alberto Bocelli run the Azienda and, together with Andrea Bocelli, welcome visitors from all over the world.
-The winery has grown old grape varieties and classic Tuscan grape varieties such as Sangiovese, Canaiolo, Colorino, Malvasia and Trebbiano.
+The winery has cultivated ancient grape varieties and classic Tuscan grape varieties such as Sangiovese, Canaiolo, Colorino, Malvasia and Trebbiano.
 Careful analysis has shown that the terroir is ideal for Cabernet Sauvignon.

 Hard Facts Bocelli Family Wines, Lajatico, Tuscany, Italy